momcancode/Cuisine-Demystifier-NLP-ML-Project/README.md

 * Data Acquisition: webscrape the data using BeautifulSoup and Splinter.

-* Exploratory Data Analysis: use Python, Pandas, Numpy, Matplotlib, Seaborn, Bag of Words, Bag of Bi-grams, Word Cloud, etc. Please refer to EDA notebook [here](model/00_EDA.ipynb).
+* Exploratory Data Analysis: use Python, Pandas, Numpy, Matplotlib, Seaborn, Bag of Words, Bag of Bi-grams, Word Cloud, etc. Please refer to the **[EDA notebook](model/00_EDA.ipynb)** for more details.

 * Text cleaning and pre-processing: